 Our implementations of the hash grids and distortion loss follow~\cite{tiny-cuda-nn, queianchen_ngp}.
-For the scale and resolution of hash grid in our model, we get the inspiration from ~\cite{sun2022direct} where appearance features allocate more grids with finer resolutions.
-Geometry hash grids have 16 levels and $2^{19}$ entries at most per level while appearance hash grids have 32 levels and $2^{21}$ entries at most per level.
+For the scale and resolution of the hash grid in our model, we get the inspiration from ~\cite{sun2022direct}, where appearance features allocate more grids with finer resolutions.
+Geometry hash grids have 16 levels and $2^{19}$ entries at most per level, while appearance hash grids have 32 levels and $2^{21}$ entries at most per level.
 For Tanks and Temples dataset~\cite{knapitsch2017tanks} and MipNeRF-360 dataset~\cite{barron2022mip}, side length of hash grids is $16$.
-Geometry MLP and appearance MLP both have 128 neurons per layer and 1 hidden layer while semantic MLP and normal predicting MLP has 32 neurons per layer and 1 hidden layer.
-For more details about network architecture, we recommend readers read supplementary materials.
-To balance between losses at reconstruction stage, we set the weights of image reconstruction loss and cross-entropy loss to $1$ and $4^{-2}$ respectively while weights for opacity loss $\lambda_{O}$, normal loss $\lambda_{\mathbf{n}}$, distortion loss $\lambda_{dist}$ and sky loss $\lambda_{sky}$ are $2^{-4}$, $7^{-4}$, $3^{-4}$ and $1^{-1}$ respectively.
+Geometry MLP and appearance MLP have 128 neurons per layer and one hidden layer, while semantic MLP and normal predicting MLP have 32 neurons per layer and one hidden layer.
+For our default loss weights in Eq.~\ref{eq:total_loss}, we set $\lambda_S=4^{-2}$, $\lambda_{\mathbf{n}}=7^{-4}$, $\lambda_{dist}=3^{-4}$, $\lambda_{sky}=1^{-1}$ and $\lambda_{O}=2^{-4}$.